List of Major League Baseball career double plays leaders: Third Basemen

 Brooks Robinson, the all-time leader in double plays by a third baseman.

-Nolan Arenado, the active leader and 6th all-time in double plays by a third baseman.
+Nolan Arenado, the active leader and 3rd all-time in double plays by a third baseman.

 Graig Nettles' 54 double plays in 1971 are the most by a third baseman.

-Mike Schmidt holds the National League record.
+Mike Schmidt held the National League record for 40 years.

 Evan Longoria has led the American League in double plays three times in his career.

 Pie Traynor held the National League record for 31 years.

 Billy Nash held the major league record for 27 years.

 Most of the career leaders are relatively recent players who have benefitted from improved infield defense, with equipment of better quality; only six of the top 25 players made their major league debut before 1966, none of them before 1944.
 Only seven of the top 84 single-season totals were recorded before 1949, and only two of the top 152 were recorded before 1918.
 Brooks Robinson holds the record for the most career double plays by a third baseman with 618.